xar-network/xar-network/docs/join-mainnet.md

 Help to prevent a catastrophe by running invariants on each block on your full node.
 In essence, by running invariants you ensure that the state of mainnet is the correct expected state.
-One vital invariant check is that no atoms are being created or destroyed outside of expected protocol, however there are many other invariant checks each unique to their respective module.
+One vital invariant check is that no ftms are being created or destroyed outside of expected protocol, however there are many other invariant checks each unique to their respective module.
 Because invariant checks are computationally expensive, they are not enabled by default.
 To run a node with